KubarytTournaments/XL-plus-U/Regulations/Regulations_of_XL+yoU_2_tournament.md

    `4)` Ban - received for the biggest offenses, is equivalent to disqualification and a ban on participating in the next editions of the Tournament for a specified period of time, or not.

+2. The Committee reserves the right to disqualify a Participant due to a serious offense committed in another Heroes III tournament.

-2. Committee in cases where irregularities related to playing a Game occurred, can order repeating it.
+3. Committee in cases where irregularities related to playing a Game occurred, can order repeating it.

-3. If one of the Participants fails to show up on the scheduled date of the Game, the following procedure should be used (whenever the procedure includes phrases in the second person, the Committee mean the Participant playing in a given Game who is waiting for his late opponent):
+4. If one of the Participants fails to show up on the scheduled date of the Game, the following procedure should be used (whenever the procedure includes phrases in the second person, the Committee mean the Participant playing in a given Game who is waiting for his late opponent):

    `1)` After 5 minutes from the scheduled time, inform the Committee that you are starting this procedure, then message your opponent on private message with EXACTLY the following text, without quotes: “I have attempted to play a Game with you, and now I am waiting for you to show up.
 According to the rules, you have 15 minutes from now to show up and start playing the game, or otherwise you will be penalized with a game forfeit.
 I have informed the Committee that this procedure has begun."